superbad64/MiscArcadeParts/README.md

 # Random collection of 3D printable hardware

-Exactly what it says on the tin
+Exactly what it says on the tin !

 ---

 Each file should be fairly self explanatory, so this description in turn will be pretty barebones.
-Almost universally recommend PETG as printing material, with HiPS and ASA coming right behind (ABS could work too but frankly I personally don't want to deal with it).
-Nylon and TPU *might* work depending on the application.

-Basically don't print parts that are expected to take repeated hits out of PLA is what I'm saying.
+Printing material should be PLA if not specified otherwise.